Chart Color Schemes

 The employment environment in Glen Innes shows above-average strength when compared nationally

-The area shows strong specialization in agriculture, forestry & fishing, with employment share 3.6 times the regional level.
-Construction has limited presence, at 6.2% compared to 9.7% regionally.
-Employment opportunities locally appear limited, as indicated by Census working population vs resident population count.
-Over a 12-month period ending June 2025, employment increased by 4.3%, labour force by 3.3%, reducing unemployment by 0.9 percentage points.
+Agriculture, forestry & fishing is particularly strong, with an employment share 3.6 times the regional level.
+Construction has limited presence at 6.2% compared to the regional average of 9.7%.
+Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
+Over a 12-month period ending June 2025, employment increased by 4.3% while labour force increased by 3.3%, reducing the unemployment rate by 0.9 percentage points.
 In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
-National employment forecasts from Jobs and Skills Australia (May 2025) project growth of 6.6% over five years and 13.7% over ten years.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industries.
 Applying these projections to Glen Innes's employment mix suggests local growth of approximately 5.6% over five years and 12.1% over ten years.

 Frequently Asked Questions - Employment